gerardorn/how-to-work-with-me/README.md

 # A user's guide to working with me

+## Fun fact about me

+I can make the Chewbacca sound.
+Sometimes it comes out naturally but if you ask for it, I might do it for you :stuck_out_tongue_winking_eye:

+## What motivates me at work

+- **Transparency:** I've witnessed how keeping relevant information from people has a negative impact in their work and personal life.
+I believe that is better to communicate everything, even complicated scenarios, and come up with the best solution together
+- **Learning:** As an engineer I've had the opportunity of working with multidisciplinary teams, which fed my curiosity in different fields that I never imagined, like taxes and law.
+For me, understanding how people do their work and what are their pains, is the first step in creating value for them, so if I'm asking a lot of questions, is to understand and never to bother or waste time
+- **Innovation:** I have an [ENTP](https://www.16personalities.com/entp-personality) personality so I constantly question what has been established in order to find new ways, solutions, etc. This might keep me awake at night and I could be very passionate when sharing my point of view about something

 ## Things I do that may annoy you
 - **Losing focus:** Sometimes when I deep dive in a topic, I end up investigating related subjects thoroughly.
 If you find me wandering off please remind me of my current goal
 - **Delaying to deliver:** If a task doesn't seem challenging to me, I might take a while to complete it or even never deliver :confused:.
 This might be a risk for the team so if I've taken a while to finish a task, please ask me to be honest about it